PranathPrasanth/CodeFathers---MECLabs/README.md

 ---

 ## Contribution
-We welcome contributions to Elevate.
+We welcome contributions to ElevAIte.
 To contribute:
 1. Fork the repository.
 2. Create a new branch for your feature or bugfix.
 3. Submit a pull request for review.